 The following day, September 29, 1988, Borders met with Smith and told him their decision.
 Borders followed-up in a letter to Smith dated October 10, 1988, that said, in part, "The particular incident in question happened well over 20 years ago.
 You admitted to the allegation, and you also admitted that similar incidents had happened with several other teen-aged boys; however, none of these incidents involved any serious sexual behavior."
-Borders continued the letter by saying, "Accordingly, after listening to you and looking at this in the framework of your outstanding priestly ministry, it was the judgment of Official and Official and outlimately of me, that we believed that all such incidents did, in fact, occur over 20 years ago, that they were of a less serious nature, and that you have succeeded in dealing with this problem."
-Borders continued, "At this juncture, it is important to share with you the policies of the Archdiocese which flow from the advice of the U.S. Catholic Conference, legal and psychological counsel: 1.
-Henceforth you are not to engage in any form of youth work...
-2. A prognosis from a professional counselor or therapist should take place in the near future...."
-Borders ended the letter by saying, "Tom, I truly respect you for your many fine years of priesthood, and I am confident that the therapist will concur with my judgments.
-Don't hesitate to call on me at any time."
+Borders continued the letter by saying, "Accordingly, after listening to you and looking at this in the framework of your outstanding priestly ministry, it was the judgment of official and of

 Smith did not see a therapist until October 25, 1988, and only saw the therapist one time.
-The report by only made mention of one instance of sexual abuse involving the fondling of two boys in the swimming pool.
+The report by the doctor, Gregory C. Fernandopulle, only made mention of one instance of sexual abuse involving the fondling of two boys in the swimming pool.
 There was no mention of what Smith confessed to - that this was a pattern of abuse that happened with multiple boys on multiple occasions.
 The report stated,